inkognitro/oas-tszod-gen/README.md

 });

-const requestHandler = new AuthRequestHandler( [exampleAuthenticationProvider],
+const requestHandler = new AuthRequestHandler( [myJwtAuthenticationProvider],
   // In case of multiple authentication providers, the order does matter:
-  // The first found token by the "findToken" method of a supported security scheme of the called endpoint
+  // The first found token by the "findToken" method of a supported authentication provider is
-  // will be added to the request header section.
+  // added to the request header section.
+  // The endpoint caller function passes the information about supported security schemes
+  // in the composed request's "schema" property.

   axiosRequestHandler
 );